567

 – Mario

-Jan 20, 2017 at 12:28
+Commented Jan 20, 2017 at 12:28

 • \$\begingroup\$ A post always seems clear to the person who wrote it, because they already knew what they meant.
 That's why the sandbox is so useful - I can't tell if my challenge is really clear until I show it to other people.
 Being unclear doesn't make it a bad challenge.
 It just means it needs rewording before it will be ready.
 Here in the sandbox you don't need to delete.
-You can simply keep making adjustments and getting feedback until it's ready. \$\endgroup\$ Jan 20, 2017 at 13:17
+You can simply keep making adjustments and getting feedback until it's ready. \$\endgroup\$ Commented Jan 20, 2017 at 13:17

 -2